-- e.
+- a.
 A daily record of plant operational data shall be kept for each day that a plant is actively operating.
 Records shall include the following: - i.
-Production Data: - 1) Hours of operation for each plant (asphalt and aggregate). - 2) Type of batch operation(s).

-- 3) Throughput per day of all basic raw materials including sand, aggregate, lime, cement, fly ash etc. (tons/day). - 4) Volume or weight of final and intermediate products (aggregate, sand, and asphalt) produced per day and 12-month rolling totals. - 5) Type and amount of fuel consumed in any and all combustion sources (cu. ft./day or gals./day may be calculated as an average using fuel delivery receipts) and fuel sulfur content (for liquid and solid fuel may be vendor supplied). - ii.
-Control and Monitoring Device Data: - Baghouse records shall include dates of inspection, dates and designation of bag replacement, dates of service or maintenance, related activities, static pressure gauge (manometer) readings once per eight-hour shift. - 2) Records of time, date and cause of all control device failures and down time shall also be maintained. - f.
-Operational information required by Section [a] of this Permit Condition shall be kept in a complete and consistent manner on site and be made available without delay to the Department upon request. - g.
-Records shall be retained for five (5) years and shall be made available to the Department upon request.
+Production Data: - 1) Hours of operation for each plant (e.g., aggregate, concrete, and asphalt) and generator. - 2) Type of batch operation(s). - 3) Throughput per day of all basic raw materials including sand, aggregate, lime, cement, fly ash, etc. (tons/day). - 4) Volume or weight of final and intermediate products produced per day (aggregate, concrete, etc.). - 5) Type and amount of fuel consumed in any and all combustion sources (cu. ft./day or gals/day may be calculated as an average using fuel delivery receipts) and fuel sulfur content (for liquid and solid fuel may be vendor supplied). - ii.
+Control and Monitoring Device Data: - Baghouse records shall include dates of inspection, dates and designation of bag replacement, dates of service or maintenance, related activities, static pressure gauge (manometer) readings once per eight-hour shift. - 2) Records of time, date and cause of all control device failures and down time shall also be maintained. - iii.
+ECS O&M Plan Records: